Skip to main content

 Forgettable Year

-Some years are more memorable than others and there's no doubt that this is one of those subjective feelings if we are looking to the past solar cycle from individual point of view.
+Some years are more memorable than others, and there's no doubt that this is one of those subjective feelings if we are looking at the past solar cycle from an individual point of view.
 Some are forgettable and disappointing by using the same perspective.
-If I had to judge about 2016, I would say its one of those forgettable ones.
-Perhaps not really because of what happened badly or poorly during past twelve months but rather of what didn't happen again.
-Perhaps it was me, who once again made a mistake and had higher expectation from the humanity and ended in sort of letdown once more.
+If I had to judge about 2016, I would say it was one of those forgettable ones.
+Perhaps not really because of what happened badly or poorly during the past twelve months but rather of what didn't happen again.
+Perhaps it was me who once again made a mistake and had higher expectations from humanity and ended in a sort of letdown once more.

 Obama & Medvedev at Ray's Hell Burger in 2010

-Actually if we want to get into disappointment fast, it's easy, the only thing we need to do is to have a glimpse or two to the worldwide politics and worldwide affairs.
+Actually, if we want to get into disappointment fast, it's easy; the only thing we need to do is to have a glimpse or two of worldwide politics and worldwide affairs.
 But it wasn't always like that.
-Every now and again we got ourselves into illusion that things can be perfect, or better to say the least.
-Ever since Barack Obama was elected back in 2008 I had that feeling of rising optimism.
-He was, well different, compared to other US presidents and all others in EU and the world.
+Every now and again we get ourselves into the illusion that things can be perfect, or better to say the least.
+Ever since Barack Obama was elected back in 2008, I had that feeling of rising optimism.
+He was, well, different compared to other US presidents and all others in the EU and the world.
 Promising even.
-I really thought things will start to change for the better - and they indeed started to change in the beginning.
+I really thought things would start to change for the better, and they indeed started to change in the beginning.
 If you look at this image of him and Dmitry Medvedev sharing the burger in New York back in 2010, you had to admit that old ways had started to change for good.
 But that didn't happen.
-The rising star in face of Obama's presidency and promising changes in Russian government faded out many steps backwards soon after.
+The rising star in the face of Obama's presidency and promising changes in Russian government faded out many steps backwards soon after.
 Why?
-I don't have a clue, but this year, it culminated into another election in US with people electing a man who doesn't recognise that even a global warming is a real thing.
-In Russia, Medvedev and Putin are exchanging places in each election and with another Putin's turn, Russia suddenly decided to act as a worldwide military player outside their borders, just like USA are always doing, despite all my hopes that Obama was going to change that as well.
-Well, that didn't happen and instead of recurring 'burger' meetings in NY and Moscow we are now having rising heavily armed fractions of various religious or who-knows-what-their-agendas-are based armies in Middle East.
-In 2016 it culminated into endless migrant columns toward EU countries and several terrorist attacks in France, Germany, Belgium...
-Not to mention another wave of cold war activities with polite political threats and rising military provocations and exercises on NATO-Russian borders that on some occasions put a little fear into my guts after listening the news.
+I don't have a clue, but this year, it culminated in another election in the US with people electing a man who doesn't recognize that even global warming is a real thing.
+In Russia, Medvedev and Putin are exchanging places in each election, and with another Putin's turn, Russia suddenly decided to act as a worldwide military player outside their borders, just like the USA is always doing, despite all my hopes that Obama was going to change that as well.
+Well, that didn't happen, and instead of recurring 'burger' meetings in NY and Moscow, we are now having rising heavily armed fractions of various religious or who-knows-what-their-agendas-are based armies in the Middle East.
+In 2016, it culminated in endless migrant columns toward EU countries and several terrorist attacks in France, Germany, Belgium...
+Not to mention another wave of cold war activities with polite political threats and rising military provocations and exercises on NATO-Russian borders that, on some occasions, put a little fear into my guts after listening to the news.

-If we transfer worldwide macro politics into micro ones and, for example, start reading news with political statements of Serbian and Croatian politicians these days, I sometimes have a feeling that outside is raging a real war on the streets.
+If we transfer worldwide macropolitics into micro ones and, for example, start reading news with political statements of Serbian and Croatian politicians these days, I sometimes have a feeling that outside is raging a real war on the streets.
 Please don't ask me to translate some Serbo-Croatian political daily provocations.
 It's disgusting.
-And if we go even further, to the people level and start reading what they are saying on social media or live it goes even worse.
-Let me give you just one example - last summer I was returning from Denmark to Serbia and taking direct flight from Malmö to Niš and had to take a shuttle from Copenhagen to the airport.
-When we crossed the bridge, the bus was halted for inspection by heavily armed policemen, contrary to my couple of crossings the same path without any interruptions during last decade and at the airport's passport control, policeman hinted something like Swedes are way better than Danes.
-At the time I was convinced that he was talking about football, but now, looking it from this perspective I am not so sure.
-Month or two later another border event happened to us, this time on Serbian-Macedonian crossing - Macedonian custom officer took our passports and singled out our car for no reason with words "Go park there for 30 minutes" following with "I hate all Serbs".
-I couldn't believe my ears - nothing like that ever happened to us in our vacation travel history.
-He sweetened his talk later but the sore expression stayed in my guts for days.
-And during our extended stay aside no one inspected our car or luggage at all.
+And if we go even further, to the people level, and start reading what they are saying on social media or live, it goes even worse.
+Let me give you just one example: last summer I was returning from Denmark to Serbia and taking a direct flight from Malmö to Niš and had to take a shuttle from Copenhagen to the airport.
+When we crossed the bridge, the bus was halted for inspection by heavily armed policemen, contrary to my couple of crossings the same path without any interruptions during the last decade, and at the airport's passport control, a policeman hinted something like Swedes are way better than Danes.
+At the time I was convinced that he was talking about football, but now, looking at it from this perspective, I am not so sure.
+Month or two later another border event happened to us, this time on the Serbian-Macedonian crossing.
+A Macedonian customs officer took our passports and singled out our car for no reason with the words "Go park there for 30 minutes", followed with "I hate all Serbs".
+I couldn't believe my ears—nothing like that ever happened to us in our vacation travel history.
+He sweetened his talk later, but the sore expression stayed in my guts for days.
+And during our extended stay aside, no one inspected our car or luggage at all.
 It was pure bullying.
-He did the same to others and for some he even pointed his flashlight directly into people's eyes..
+He did the same to others, and for some he even pointed his flashlight directly into people's eyes.

 Migrant crisis at Serbo-Croatian border

-I don't know if you are sharing my conclusion but for me it's obvious - simple people simply and literally digest the news and following what their leaders are saying and doing.
+I don't know if you are sharing my conclusion, but for me it's obvious—simple people simply and literally digest the news and follow what their leaders are saying and doing.
 They will always take their own leader side.
-At least majority of them.
+At least the majority of them.
 No matter what.
-I think in MIB, agent K or J said something like this "the person is smart, people are dumb" and in this case it looks like ultimate truth.
+I think in MIB, agent K or J said something like this: "the person is smart, people are dumb", and in this case it looks like the ultimate truth.
 And if we assume that worldwide politicians are just staging and acting and doing their daily statements and provocations just for daily politics and for their own political benefits, I am afraid that people overall will not understand that.
 They will start to hate and act for real.
-And it starts with angry border policemen and custom officers.
-I just hope this year is only forgettable and not start of something ugly in following ones.
+And it starts with angry border policemen and customs officers.
+I just hope this year is only forgettable and not the start of something ugly in the following ones.

 Scenes from the "Game of Life" short film

 At the end, I guess, this time I am not going to conclude anything for this post.
 I will leave that to you.
 Hopefully, in your corner of the world, the feeling is flooded with more light than in here.
-Instead, I will only say Happy New Year with all my wishes that new one will be less forgettable and more ... well not.
-This surely will not be my last post for this year - I have plans to write a book review after I finish reading "Babylon's Ashes", the last novel in "The Expanse" series, but I am afraid it will be about possible future of humanity if it spreads throughout Solar system with all of our animosities and hatred that made this year so forgettable.
+Instead, I will only say Happy New Year with all my wishes that the new one will be less forgettable and more... well, not.
+This surely will not be my last post for this year.
+I have plans to write a book review after I finish reading "Babylon's Ashes", the last novel in "The Expanse" series, but I am afraid it will be about the possible future of humanity if it spreads throughout the solar system with all of our animosities and hatred that made this year so forgettable.

 So, stay tuned for more grim thoughts and darkness in this post sequel. :-(